By Richard Conn

 2. Keep communication lines open

 Communication is an essential part of any team, even more so for your remote development team.
 Establish early on when regular meetings will be and spend more time in one-on-ones.
-Use an ACD phone system to manage external calls and keep them separated from your team communications.
+Use a work online phone line with an ACD phone system to manage external calls and keep them separated from your team communications.

 One aspect to consider is how you hear about problems.
 Often, in-person, you can pick up on tensions by overhearing conversations in the office.
 This isn’t possible when working remotely, so there need to be clear policies in place on how to raise issues and who to bring them up to.